mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_edit_thumbnail.png)

-Documenting a dataset (or a document in this case) consists of entering metadata in metadata entry forms defined by a metadata template.
+Documenting a dataset consists of entering metadata in metadata entry forms defined by a metadata template.
 When you create a new project, a default template is automatically selected.
 We will use this template, so there is no need to switch template.

 ## Step 2: Enter metadata

-On the left navigation tree, select "Metadata information / Information on metadata" to enter optional elements used to capture information on who documented the dataset and when.
-Enter your name, and the date in ISO format (YYYY-MM-DD).
-Then click on SAVE.
+On the left navigation tree, select *Metadata information / Information on metadata* to enter optional elements used to capture information on who documented the dataset and when.
+Enter your name, and the date of the day in ISO format (YYYY-MM-DD).
+Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_metadata_information_save.png)

 You can now start entering the metadata related to the geographic dataset itself.
-In the navigation tree, first select *Description / Introduction* and enter the required `Primary ID` (a unique identifier of your choice, e.g., JD_GEO_001; if you want to publish the document in a NADA catalog, make sure that this same identifier is not used by another user or for another image).
+In the navigation tree, first select *Description / Introduction* and enter the required `Primary ID` (a unique identifier of your choice, e.g., JD_GEO_001; if you want to publish the document in a NADA catalog, make sure that this same identifier is not used by another user or for another project).

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_identifiers.png)

-Then proceed with the other sections in the navigation tree and fill out the following elements using the following information provided in the HDX website (see *Additional information* section in web page https://data.humdata.org/dataset/outline-of-camps-sites-of-rohingya-refugees-in-cox-s-bazar-bangladesh).
-The template is a bit complex, due to the complexity of the underlying ISO metadata standard.
+Then proceed with the other sections in the navigation tree and fill out the following elements using the information provided in the HDX website, also provided below (see *Additional information* section in web page https://data.humdata.org/dataset/outline-of-camps-sites-of-rohingya-refugees-in-cox-s-bazar-bangladesh).
+The metadata template is a bit complex, due to the complexity of the underlying ISO 19139 metadata standard.
 - ***Language:*** English
 - ***Title:*** Outline of camps of Rohingya refugees in Cox's Bazar, Bangladesh
 - ***Description:*** This spatial database contains the outline of the camps, settlements, and sites where Rohingya refugees are staying in Cox's Bazar, Bangladesh.
-- ***Time period of the dataset:*** January 20, 2018-April 05, 2024
+- ***Time period of the dataset:*** January 20, 2018 - April 05, 2024
 - ***Modified:*** 19 May 2024
 - ***Expected update frequency:*** As needed
 - ***Location:*** Bangladesh